 FirstNet offers a digital communication tool for first responder teams to communicate with one another in the field, and receive important information from 911 call centers.
-FirstNet aims to provide seamless, mobile broadband communication among public safety responder agencies.
-Through the FirstNet network, emergency dispatchers will be able to securely share critical information about the scene of an incident, such as building layouts, potential injuries, photos, videos and real-time updates, including information sent in via NG911.
+FirstNet aims to provide mobile broadband communication among public safety responder agencies.
+With significant planning and collaboration between 911 and public safety entities, and emergency communication vendors and software developers, emergency dispatchers will be able to share critical information about the scene of an incident with first responders through FirstNet.
+A variety of information some delivered from the public through NG911 - such as building layouts, potential injuries, photos, videos and real-time updates will provide helpful detail to responders.